 Okay, so this is one of the GMB features we love most.
 Go figure – we’re data wonks.

 But there’s excellent information here.
 Information you can add to your Whatagraph reports.
 So if you don’t have time to log in and check this information, no worries.
-Just set up your reports so they send you an automated email.
-We’ll even make the report pretty!
+Just set up your Google My Business report using Whatagraph's report template and we'll send you an automated email including all the important metrics to monitor in your local marketing report.

 But if you still want to manually log in, that’s okay too.
 Here’s where to find the reports in you GMB account, and roughly what they’ll look like: